Tulip-Dev/tulip/doc/developer/installation.rst

 Setting up the build environment
 --------------------------------

-The installation described on this page can be use on both 32 and 64-bits systems.
+The installation described on this page can be run on both 32 and 64-bits systems.
 In order to simplify the documentation, the steps will be explained using an x64 architecture by default.
 If you are completing this installation on a 32-bits operating system, please change the *64* value in the proposed paths with *32*.

 First install **Python**, **CMake** and **NSIS** (use default options).
 For the last one, you will need to add its root directory to the *PATH* environment variable.
 This can be achieved in the *System Properties*, tab *Advanced System Parameters*.
 You will need to click on the *Environment Variables* button and create or modify the user variable named *PATH* by adding the value ::